openmovementproject/openmovement/docs/buildax/docs/user-guide.md

 and a sensors can be excluded from the graph individually using the checkboxes.

 Sensor data can also be viewed as a table.
-The static page shows the sensors currently loaded into memory on the Router, along with their details and the last values received.
+The static page shows the sensors currently loaded into memory on the LRS, along with their details and the last values received.
 Only the last 20 sensors seen will be displayed.

  ![Sensor List](img/sensors.png)

 ### Name

-The name of the BAX sensor device can be set when it is programmed using an FTDI cable, and will be sent as part of the encryption key transmission at pairing time.
+The name of the BuildAX sensor device can be set when it is programmed using an FTDI cable, and will be sent as part of the encryption key transmission at pairing time.
 This is stored along with the key on the root of the SD card (external storage), and as such can be subsequently modified.
 The maximum